Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

    [root@host-01 corosync]# cd /usr/lib/ocf/resource.d/
    [root@host-01 resource.d]# mkdir percona
    [root@host-01 resource.d]# cd percona/
-   [root@host-01 percona]# wget -q https://github.com/y-trudeau/resource-agents-prm/raw/master/heartbeat/mysql
-   [root@host-01 percona]# chmod u+x mysql
+   [root@host-01 percona]# wget -O mysql -q https://github.com/percona/percona-pacemaker-agents/raw/master/agents/mysql_prm [root@host-01 percona]# chmod u+x mysql

 The procedure must be repeated on all hosts.
 We have created a "percona" directory to make sure there would be no conflict with the default MySQL resource agent if the resource-agents package is updated.